The Girl with Twenty Fingers

 You should be practicing.
 YOU SHOULD ALWAYS BE PRACTICING.
 The voice that had sometimes coaxed, sometimes goaded her for so many years didn’t go into hibernation when she stopped playing.
 The box of hammers and strings watched her aloofly, pointing its 88 fingers.

-It was only Monday, but her week had already started off as a get-under-your-skin tri-tone, the devil’s interval.
+It was only Monday, but her week had already started off as a get-under-your-skin tritone, the devil’s interval.
 Just yesterday, Three Kings’ Day, Bavarian third-graders dressed as magi were serenading her at her door, collecting coins in a tin for an orphanage in India.
-This morning, her boss, Stefanie, had chewed her out in front of the whole department.
+This morning, Stefanie, her boss at the food magazine she worked for, had chewed her out in front of the whole department.
 “What do you mean, your author can’t deliver on time?
 And why do I get the feeling you’ve never heard of a fucking dal before?”

 Fresh takes on Indian classics were supposed to be their cover feature for March.
 The food writer Sarah had commissioned had promised a colorful portrait of three successful Indian chefs living in Munich, complete with make-at-home recipes and the mouthwatering, no-filter hues of Fenugreek and turmeric.
 He was a reliable freelancer with the hard-to-find tendency to deliver pristine copy ahead of deadline.
 Had been.
 A cancellation without explanation had arrived in her inbox over the weekend.

 Was it so hard to keep your word?
-Sarah hadn’t lied when she got the job a year ago as commissioning editor at Fork & Messer, a bilingual German-English food magazine that aspired to keep print alive, although it had more readers online.
-She envied those whose lies were as straight on their faces as their consciences were clear, but when she was hired, her language skills proved more relevant than her flatly confessed, non-existent food background.
+Sarah hadn’t lied when she got the job a year ago as commissioning editor at Fork & Messer, a bilingual German-English food magazine.
+She envied those who could lie with a straight face and a clear conscience, but when she was hired, her language skills proved more relevant than her non-existent food background.

 Actually, though, Sarah was a pianist.

 “Eigentlich bin ich Pianistin.”
-That was her standard answer to the, “So what do you do?” question, although her experience with bar stool banter was equally as rare as Germans that made small talk.
-“I mean, I used to be,” she’d add in the interest of candor, more for herself than the male measuring her up.
+That was her standard answer to the, “So what do you do?” question, although her experiences with barstool banter were equally as rare as Germans that made small talk.
+“I mean, I used to be,” she’d add in the interest of candor.

 She opened a bottle of Bordeaux and filled up an Ikea water glass with the dark liquid.
 It had been on sale for €3.29 at Aldi, but the label looked fancy.
 French, at the very least.
-She grabbed a bag of frozen mixed vegetables from her glaciered freezer and poured them into a pot, turning the stove up as high as it would go.
+She grabbed a bag of frozen mixed vegetables from her glaciered freezer and poured them into a pot, turning the stove up to the hottest setting.
 Hunger was taking its pick axe to her wine-stained stomach.

 When the vegetables started dancing, Sarah drained the pot and threw in two eggs, watching them coagulate.
 Scrape, scrape, scrape.
 A generous dollop of ketchup to cover the brown spots, and voilà.
 She’d picked up a soft pretzel on the way home, just before closing time, rescuing it past its prime from a basket full of crumbs.
 Dipping it into the mass on her plate was sacrilegious, but she savored the snowflake-sized salt morsels, letting the red wine flow over them.

 Sarah was no stranger to criticism like Stefanie’s.
-Are you sight-reading this, or did you prepare?
-During her piano studies, she would trek with gloved hands to Professor Rosenstein’s studio each Monday for an hour of critique and down a double dose of it at every masterclass and chamber rehearsal.
-Before lessons, she would drink a hurried espresso macchiato at the sardine can-sized coffee shop between the practice room and the studio, like other musicians had a habit of schnapps ahead of concerts, avoiding her face in the crooked mirror hung to make the joint look bigger, instead seeing the first few bars of her assigned piece on the battered, scribbled-on countertop.
+During her piano studies, she would trek with gloved hands to Professor Rosenstein’s studio each Monday for an hour of critique.
+Before lessons, she drank a hurried espresso macchiato at the hole-in-the-wall coffee shop between the practice room and the studio, avoiding her face in the crooked mirror hung to make the joint look bigger, visualizing instead the first few bars of her assigned piece on the battered countertop.

 Sarah wiped the ketchup off her plate with the last bit of pretzel and leaned back in the kitchen chair, its legs perpetually off-kilter on the decades-old wooden floor, warped from season after season of humidity changes.
 Krick-krack!
 Wood in any form hides music in its fibers.